-Grants: You may be eligible for additional Pell grant based on your 2018-2019 FAFSA.
-You must have filed your 2019-2020 FAFSA for Pell grant consideration.
+Grants: You may be eligible for additional Pell grant based on your 2022-2023 FAFSA.

 Federal Loans: Student (subsidized/unsubsidized) and parent PLUS loans may be available if you are enrolled at least half-time (6 credits undergraduate/4.5 credits graduate) over the course of the summer.
-For example, if you are taking 3 credits in session II and 3 credits in session III, you are enrolled in a total of 6 summer credits so you could be eligible for federal loans.
+For example, if you are taking 3 credits in session I and 3 credits in session II, you are enrolled in a total of 6 summer credits so you could be eligible for federal loans.
 Federal student loans have annual limits meaning the amount your are eligible to receive in the summer is impacted by your fall/spring loans.
-Parents can apply for PLUS loans to cover summer expenses, including living expenses, by completing a new 2018-2019 PLUS loan application at studentloans.gov.
-The loan period is May through August for the 2019 summer session.
+Parents of dependent students can apply for PLUS loans to cover summer expenses, including living expenses, by completing a new 2022-2023 PLUS loan application at studentaid.gov.
+The loan period is May through August for the 2023 summer session.